dlepex/typeinst/README.md

 3. Functions w/o receiver (except constructors) cannot be generic [solution: [ESGT](#empty-singleton-generic-types)]
 4. [Read generic package section](#generic-package)
 5. Not all errors are checked during code generation, some of them will potentially result in uncompilable code:
-	- non generic code in generic package
+	- non-generic code in generic package
 	- merging unmergeable types
 	- identifier name clashes or shadowing
 1. It is worth to remember that Typeinst is a code generator and not a typechecker, and that in many cases `interface{}` is ok.